How to get Alimony in a Divorce

 Divorce Papers > Divorce Alimony > How to get Alimony in a Divorce

 - The spouses must disclose data regarding their respective earning capacities as well as other incomes like capital gains, dividends and interest.
-The best evidences of income are the bank records and income tax records
+The best evidences of income are the bank records and the income tax records.

-- The partners must explain their role as a parent and/or a homemaker.
+- The partners must explain their role as a homemaker and/or as a parent.
 The role of each partner in the marriage has value.
 The input to the marriage may not be essentially monetary.
-Any input that one partner has made to the education and career of the other is also worth consideration
+Any input that one partner has made to the career as well as education of the other is also worth consideration.

-- Each spouse must furnish evidence pertaining to the standard of living with which he/she is conversant during marital life.
+- Each spouse must furnish evidence pertaining to the standard of living with which he/she is conversant with during the marital life.
 An example of this point is that if the spouse gets a weekly massage or has a weekly maid service these points must be proved.
-Further, it is reasonable to demand the spouse to continue payment for these expenditures
+Further, it is reasonable to demand the spouse to continue the payment for these expenditures.

-- The recipient of alimony should ensure that in case the payer dies or is disabled, there is a life and disability insurance policy.
-This should be adequate enough to cover the income of spousal support
+- The recipient of alimony should ensure that in case the payer dies or is disabled, there is a disability as well as life insurance policy.
+This should be adequate enough to cover the income of the spousal support.

-- The two spouses must talk with each other regarding the amount and number of months for which alimony must be paid.
+- The two spouses must talk with one another regarding the amount and number of months for which the maintenance must be paid.
 The duration for which spousal support must be paid may be as brief as one year or for a lifetime.
-These payments may cease if the recipient cohabits or remarries with a new person
+These payments may cease if the recipient cohabits or remarries with a new person.

-- The alimony paid while the divorce litigation is in progress is called as the Pendente Lite alimony.
-The spouses must bear in mind that this is not a credit towards the decision of the final divorce decree
+- The amount paid while the divorce litigation is in progress is called as the Pendente Lite alimony.
+The spouses must bear in mind that this is not a credit towards the decision of the final divorce decree and

 - Alimony is disbursed only when it is mentioned in the divorce agreement.
 As per the legal definition of alimony, if any other sort of agreement is made, it is not considered as alimony